Weaning (Parent-Led)

 • Get fresh air - go for a walk or play outside with your baby - this can help change the environment and distract them from your typical routine and places you typically nurse.
 It can be a nice change of pace or activity before a nap to get some fresh air.

-• Involve other family members - partners can help out here by helping change routines, distraction or taking over putting your baby to bed.
+• Involve other family members - partners can give support by helping change routines, provide distraction, or take over putting your baby to bed.

 Weaning can be a great adventure as you honor the time you spent nursing your baby and move onward to the next stages.
+Take it slow, so you and your baby both have time to adjust and be comfortable during the weaning process.
 Being patient and flexible with the process yields more positive outcomes for you both as you navigate weaning together.

 Shop